esanch/AssemblyBuilder/README.md

 * Open ready to upload Item Assemblies in a user-friendly view
 * Identify errors that might exists in pre-built assemblies
   * *i.e. wrong ItemCode as a sub assembly/part*
-* Add Assemblies with approriate sub Assemblies/Part regardless if sub Items exists
+* Add Assemblies with approriate sub Assemblies/Part regardless if sub Items exist
 * Modify pre-existsing Assemblies with up-to-date sub Items

 ## Getting Started